liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/Stand by me Pleiades Part 4.md

 That was probably because――

-"Persecuted because of historical events, and rebelling against the absurdity of fate… It could be said that you fought your own fight to erase the prejudices directed at the Mole-people."
+Roswaal: \[Persecuted because of historical events, and rebelling against the absurdity of fate… It could be said that you fought your own fight to erase the prejudices directed at the Mole-people.\]

-"…I really don't want a Demi-human War to happen either."
+Petra: \[…I really don't want a Demi-human War to happen either.\]

-"Hoh, as expected of Lady Petra, you are really kind."
+Roswaal: \[Hoh, as expected of Lady Petra, you are really kind.\]

 Petra stuck out her tongue at the added sarcasm, and her disgust for Roswaal intensified.